quetzalliwrites/Precis-Nouveaux/README.md

-## 1: We designed the front-end UI part of the web page into a 2 coluwn grid.
+## 1: We designed the front-end UI part of the web page into a 2 column grid.
 We wanted to showcase a source's image, title, and summary.
 Then next to each image and summary text, a QR code.
 This would help the curator be able to scan only the sources that were considered the most valuable and then help improve the briefing process over time.

 ## 2: Then the data that IBM Watson Discovery curated and was saved as a Json file by Knime platform.
 This was then parsed and injected into the HTML markup with EJS.